IMPACT BLOG

 Exclusion of Clinical Trials Unit (CTU) support rationale

-The planned feasibility trial will be co-designed with ambulance staff and patient representatives.
+The planned feasibility trial will be co-designed with ambulance employees and patient representatives.
 The Bristol Trials Centre have reviewed the proposed trial plan and agreed to support this project.
 However, the quote for CTU support was £50,000 and as:

 - This is a PhD project